 This episode of the More Money Podcast is brought to you by Tangerine Investments.
 All views and opinions expressed represent my own.
 Start growing your money today, online in just minutes.
 To learn more, visit Tangerine.ca/Investments.

 For anyone who wanted a deep look into the FIRE movement, and to get the low down on how to become financially independent, this is an episode you are gonna love!
 I chat with Bob Lai, the blogger behind Tawcan, about his plans to reach financial independence while being in a single-income family with his wife and two kids.

 He even shares what his personal investment strategy looks like: a mixture of dividend-paying stocks (a.k.a. blue-chip stocks), index ETFs, and a small percentage of growth stocks.

 Now, if you’re just getting started with your investment journey, before getting into DIY investing like Bob, a good place to start is by investing in index mutual funds, like the portfolios that Tangerine offers.
 It’s actually what I started investing with, as they track the index and charge way lower MERs than the big banks.

 Most people use these two terms interchangeably, I’ve even been guilty of it.
 But talking to Bob, I learned that they actually mean very different things.

 Financial independence is when your passive income exceeds your expenses.
 Many people believe the magic number is to have 25 times your living expenses saved up through savings and investments.
 Or if you’re more conservative, 33 times your living expenses.

-Financial freedom on the other hand is a relatively loose term, but generally speaking mean that you’ve accumulated so much wealth that you don’t even have to worry about or rely on your passive income.
+Financial freedom, on the other hand, is a relatively loose term, but generally speaking, means that you’ve accumulated so much wealth that you don’t even have to worry about or rely on your passive income.

 Happiness vs. Joy